Rowing The Atlantic Ocean

-It is time for me to go from mountains to oceans.
+It was time for me to go from mountains to oceans.

 The idea of completing a human-powered ocean-crossing always intrigued me, but I knew that this was one perilous adventure I couldn’t do alone.
-On the 12th of December 2017, I am teaming up with Omar Nour (Team o2) to take one of the world’s toughest rowing attempts and cross the Atlantic, with less than 30 minutes of life rowing experience and absolutely no knowledge of the ocean.
+On the 14th of December 2017, I teamed up with Omar Nour (Team o2) to take one of the world’s toughest rowing attempts and cross the Atlantic Ocean, with less than 30 minutes of life rowing experience and absolutely no knowledge of the ocean.

-We will be the first Egyptian team to cross the Atlantic competing with other teams each made up of 1-4 rowers from all over the world.
+We set off to be the first Egyptian team to cross the Atlantic competing with other teams each made up of 1-4 rowers from all over the world.

 A 5000 km journey that starts from San Sebastian de la Gomera in the Canary Islands, to Nelson’s Dockyard English Harbour in Antigua.

-The idea of rowing for 40 days two hours on two hours off for 24 hours sounds like a huge mental suffering but we believe that it will make us know more about who we are and explore new horizon to our full potential.
+The idea of rowing for 40 days two hours on two hours off for 24 hours sounded like a huge mental suffering but we believed that it will make us know more about who we are and explore new horizon to our full potential.

-No outside assistance is permitted throughout the crossing, once we leave the harbor we are unsupported and we have only each other to rely on.
+No outside assistance is permitted throughout the crossing, once we left the harbor we were unsupported and we had only each other to rely on.

-We have had an intense physical training over the past period to ensure the best chance of success.
+We had an intense physical training to ensure the best chance of success.
 We had to complete multiple qualifications including a RYA Yacht-master Ocean Theory, First Aid at Sea, Sea Survival and a VHF Radio License.

 Team 02 were hit by 45 knot winds that caused their boat to capsize – their boat did not self-right.
 The 12 hours that followed became a survival story of epic proportions that was later made into a movie “Beyond The Raging Sea”.